SIX Countries I Went Backpacking In That You May Not Have Heard Of🌎🌐🌍🌏

 Countries you may not have heard of: Crossing into the Republic of Uzupis.

-On my journeys I’ve visited a few off the wall countries that are self declared and self recognised but not always classed as countries and these six are countries you may not even have heard of!!
-If you’ve followed my journeys you’ll know I find it hard to rave about places full of tourists taking photos as the moment is gone when its shared by the masses on Bakebook.
+On my journeys, I’ve visited a few off the wall countries that are self declared and self recognised but not always classed as countries by some wild wacaday tourists.
+These six are countries you may not even have heard of!!
+If you’ve followed my journeys you’ll know I find it hard to rave about places full of nutheads taking photos as the moment is gone when its shared by the masses on Bakebook.
 You’re one of thousands at the Eiffel Tower, Great Wall of China, Church of the Nativity etc. But travel doesn’t have to be like that.
+It shouldn’t.

 Backpacking in Austenasia: Touring the protected state of Orly.